 The following blocks are interactive and dynamic.
 They enable user input, engagement, and data capture:

-• EVENTS: Teases events from the Events App
+EVENTS: Teases events from the Events App

-• PUBLIC SUPPORTERS: Show a dynamic feed of public supporter names or avatars from the Public Supporters App and allows user to send in their own statement.
+PUBLIC SUPPORTERS: Show a dynamic feed of public supporter names or avatars from the Public Supporters App and allows user to send in their own statement.

-• USER POSTS: Show a dynamic feed of public supporter names or avatars from the User Posts App and allows user to send in their own content.
+USER POSTS: Show a dynamic feed of user-generated posts from the User Posts App and allow visitors to submit their own content.
+See User Posts on a landing page: Teaser and Voting.

 For detailed guidance on configuring each interactive block, refer to the individual help articles on the Blocks and Apps.